logiclrd/DQD.RealTimeBackup/README.md

 ## Restoring Files

 A backup system is only useful if there is a way to get the files back.
-For this purpose, DQD.RealTimeBackup supplies a utility called DQD.RealTimeBackup.Restore.
+For this purpose, DQD.RealTimeBackup supplies a command-line utility and a hostable web portal for accessing backed-up files.

+### `DQD.RealTimeBackup.Restore`

+The direct method of restoring backed-up files is a command-line utility called DQD.RealTimeBackup.Restore.
 ```
 root@visor:/srv/DQD.RealTimeBackup# dotnet DQD.RealTimeBackup.Restore.dll /?
 usage: dotnet DQD.RealTimeBackup.Restore.dll [/CONFIG <value>] [/LISTALLFILES] [/RECURSIVE]